osa-ora/ml-sample-demo/README.md

 https://redhat-scholars.github.io/rhods-lp-workshop/rhods-lp-workshop/index.html

-The project is detecting the car plate numbers, here we will demo this application over OpenShift to show how we can utilize the power of OpenShift in handling the different milestone in ML application.
+The project is detecting the car plate numbers, here we will demo this application over OpenShift to show how we can utilize the power of OpenShift in handling the different milestones in ML application.

 <img width="583" alt="Screen Shot 2023-01-27 at 17 51 25" src="https://user-images.githubusercontent.com/18471537/215102893-4a08f502-4d32-4d96-9b44-62383c59e110.png">